ZerBea/wifi_laboratory/README.md

 setting a short preamble in radiotap header is ignored on tx.

 entire AUTHENTICATION process should be done running a data rate of 1.0 Mb/s

+there are better ways to disconnect a CLIENT than injecting stupid DEAUTHENTICATION frames.